KPRoche/quantum-raspberry-tie/README.md

 +    *-f:qasmfilename*
           will attempt to load the circuit specified in the file *qasmfilename* if it can't load the file, will fail back to *expt.qasm*
++    *-local*
+          will use the qiskit aer qasm_simulator backend running *on the Raspberry Pi* instead of one at IBM Quantum. this can run even if there is no connectivity to the Internet
 +    *-noq*
           will display the rainbow wash in the qubit pattern.
 Without this parameter, the display will show a Q and run the rainbow wash across that while "thinking"